 Aesthetics are good, but you have just two options.
 The materials are black, and they look like low-profile solar panels instead of traditional roofing material.

-The conversion of power at 13.7% and 14.3% is lower than the 16% to 20% achieved by solar panels, but that’s a shortcoming all RIPV products share to a greater or lesser extent.
+The conversion of power at 13.7% and 14.3% is lower than the 16% to 22% achieved by the monocrystalline PV solar panels, but that’s a shortcoming all RiPV products share to a greater or lesser extent.
 Their tight-to-the-roof design doesn’t allow airflow beneath the cells.
 This can cause overheating, which hurts efficiency.